evertheylen/MachinesEnBerekenbaarheid/code/libs/python3/Doc/howto/clinic.rst

 ``line_prefix`` is a string that will be prepended to every line of Clinic's output;
 ``line_suffix`` is a string that will be appended to every line of Clinic's output.

-Both of these support two format strings:
+Both of these suport two format strings:

   ``{block comment start}``
     Turns into the string ``/*``, the start-comment text sequence for C files.